iamgabrielma/swift-demos/README.md

 - Observer: In `swiftui-view-viewmodel-states` we're using `@ObservableObject`, `@ObservedObject`, and `@Published` as a communication mechanism for state and data flow within SwiftUI applications

 ## Persistence
+- SwiftData: Creates, and inserts `Item` models into disk, and allows to update its properties.
 - [] In-memory persistence
 - [] URLCache and NSCache usage